 Advantages of the Shower Door

 It keeps the water from getting splashed outside.
-Sliding shower doors shut completely and keep even the smallest drops inside the enclosure.
-They make it virtually impossible for the water to get out of the shower.
+Sliding doors shut completely and keep even the smallest drops inside the enclosure.
+They make it virtually impossible for the water to get out of the showering area.

 It looks great.
-Glass shower doors are luxurious and make any shower look extremely chic.
+Such doors are luxurious and make any shower look extremely chic.
 They also have a universal elegant design that will match any bathroom, from classic to high-tech.

 It will serve you for a long time.
 Modern shower doors are made of thick tempered or laminated glass.
 Both materials are durable and virtually unbreakable.
-So you don’t need to be extra careful – the glass door won’t break if you hit it accidentally when in the shower.
+So you don’t need to be extra careful – the door won’t break if you hit it accidentally when showering.

 Types of Shower and Tub Doors

 Framed doors are traditional.
 They come with a sturdy frame to keep them in place.
 Most frames are made of aluminum, stainless steel, or brass and come in a number of finish varieties.
 The main advantage of framed doors is that they can be sealed entirely.
 There are no gaps left for the water to leak through.

 Frameless doors look more elegant than framed ones.
 That is why most people prefer this type.
 Frameless doors are also easy to clean, as they come without any joints, tracks, or frames.
 However, they are costly and not completely leak-free.

 Sliding/bypass doors are very compact.
 They are constructed with two, sometimes three panels sliding past each other.
 The panels are secured to the tracks at the top and bottom of the shower enclosure.
 This type of doors is very practical and saves a lot of space in the bathroom.

 Pivot/swinging/hinge doors have a simple design.
 They are usually installed in small showers.
 They open outwards, just like a standard door.
 Because of that, some water inevitably trickles down the door and onto the bathroom floor.